 Endless Summer fits nicely with the idea of yachting – always in pursuit of the next adventure, undiscovered beach and incredible experience.
 Many yachts – 125, to be exact – call themselves Endless Summer, but none as luxurious as this brand new 2017 charter yacht.

 Many boats have astronomical-themed names, but Blue Moon is hands down the most popular.
-Nearly 200 boats have the name in the U.S., including this Lagoon catamaran available for charter.
+Nearly 200 boats have this name in the U.S.

 What’s in a (Yacht) Name?